KevTango/Cawthron-Accelerometer-Chain/README.md

 4. Comment out the RTC code section as before to stop it from re-initialising the time each time

 5. Rerun the code

+* Red LED will light up to signify receiver 0 and/or 1 information has been received

+* Green LED will light up to signify receiver 2 and/or 3 and/or 4 information has been received

+* Yellow LED will light up to signify receiver 5 and/or 6 and/or 7 information has been received

+* Yellow LED will light up to signify receiver 8 and/or 9 information has been received

 ### Receiver